-hash-value logs.
+Even if litigants are diligent about assigning original hash values, they should consider how they will prove compliance with Rule 902(14) and should consider generating, maintaining, and preserving hash-value logs.
 This approach regarding original and copied hash values is a new concept-one unlikely to be on litigants' radar-but it is now key to admissibility under Rule 902(14).
 Creating these logs is not difficult; the software that generates the hash values also generates the logs.
 But maintaining them could be a challenge for some.
 With many years passing between the collection of documents and the admission of evidence, counsel should consider this issue early in the discovery process.

-2. Certification Hazard: The Potential Exposure of eDiscovery Protocols
+2. Certification Hazard: The Potential Exposure of Electronic Discovery Protocols

-While careful adherence to Rule 902(14)'s requirements can streamline authentication, litigants should be alert to one potential drawback: exposing their eDiscovery protocols to adversaries.
+While careful adherence to Rule 902(14)'s requirements can streamline authentication, litigants should be alert to one potential drawback: exposing their electronic discovery protocols to adversaries.
 Typically, the details of a litigant's preservation, collection, and processing methods fall outside the scope of permissible discovery under Rule 26(b)(1) as being unrelated to the parties' "claims or defenses."
 But the best supported Rule 902(14) declarations will be based on thorough ESI-collection documentation.
-This could mean having to explain a litigant's eDiscovery procedures.
+This could mean having to explain a litigant's electronic discovery procedures.